Table of content

 16 - Include captions for videos

-First, you need to provide captions:
+First, provide captions:

 <video>